jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 engineering teams to drive consistency and security compliance at scale while managing huge code repositories.
-The team leads the central strategy for securing Microsofts end\-to\-end software supply chain engineering.
+The team leads the central strategy for securing Microsoft’s end\-to\-end software supply chain engineering.
 Microsoft Offensive Research \& Security
-Engineering is a team of elite hackers responsible for securing the operating systems, platforms, and devices built and supported by Microsoft, using red blue and green\-team approaches to simulate attacks and reinforce security and prevention.
+Engineering is a team of elite hackers responsible for securing the operating systems, platforms, and devices built and supported by Microsoft, using red\-, blue\-, and green\-team approaches to simulate attacks and reinforce security and prevention.
 Open\-Source Ecosystem is a team responsible for empowering every person and every organization to